yawkessey/Flashcard/readme.md

 ## Lab 3

 ### App Description
 Fully functional flashcard app.
-The user is now able to browse through multiple flashcards and see previously created flashcards
+The user is now able to browse through multiple flashcards and see previously created flashcards.
+User is also able to delete a flashcard or edit an existing one.

 ### App Walk-though
 <img src="http://g.recordit.co/4qfjFWOUID.gif" width=200><br>